-- Blood Knight: While not much is known about The Three as of yet, The Doctor notes him as one of the incarnations more willing and happy to resort to murder, though not to the extent of The Six.
+- Blood Knight: While not much is known about the Three, the Doctor notes him as one of the incarnations more willing and happy to resort to murder, though not to the extent of the Six.

 - Affably Evil: The Five is by far the most polite and deferential of his incarnations, frequently scolding the Six and the others for being too eager to take the most violent route and even apoligising to some of the Eleven's victims from within him for how rude his other selves are.
 Could be a case of Faux Affably Evil but we don't see enough of him to be certain.

 - Quintessential British Gentleman: He certainly has the demeanor of one despite not even being human.

 - Saying Too Much: Eleven chides him in "Stop the Clock" for loudly proclaiming his ability to kill everyone around him even while incarcerated, which rather gave away the Eleven's plan of doing just that.

 Notable among his other selves for being the most unstable and murderous psychopath among a gang of unstable and murderous psychopaths.
 Six only ever makes himself known in order to suggest violence and destruction, whatever the occasion.
 Despite his volatility, his later incarnations occasionally let him loose when the situation gets desperate enough that his skill with violence would come in very handy.

 - Blood Knight: Most of his incarnations enjoy a good killing spree, but the Six takes it up to, well, eleven.
 He loves nothing more than slaughter, and whenever he isn't complaining about not being in control, he tells the other incarnations to just slay everyone and everything.